harmolipi/odin-facebook/README.md

 ### Omniauth
 Also initially had problems setting up Facebook with omniauth, because Facebook required a secure connection.
 I first resolved it by using a self-signed certificate, but then realized that you can make a test app on Facebook, which doesn't require a secure connection.

+### Javascript
+Used more javascript files in this project than past ones, and had some trouble figuring out where to put them and how to reference them.
+Most of my trouble came from the fact that before Rails 6, JS files were handled by the asset pipeline.
+But as of Rails 6, they're now handled by Webpacker.
+Most of the guidance I found online applied only to earlier versions, but it wasn't until I found more updated instructions that it all made sense.

+In short, `.js` files should be located in the `/app/javascript/packs/` directory, and should be referenced with `javascript_pack_tag`.
+For example:
+`<%= javascript_pack_tag 'mobile_menu', defer: 'defer' %>`

+Also, in the above example, `defer: 'defer'` makes it so the file is loaded after the page loads.

 ### Thoughts

 This project was pretty fun!
 It was almost intimidating at first, to have such a long list of requirements (basically recreating all the basic functionality of a social media platform), but once I got going it wasn't bad at all.
 It was cool to see how quickly things can come together in Rails, as long as you have a sense of how to structure the data.